Hashim bey Vazirov: Biography

-Hashim bey Vazirov was born and had his primary education in Shusha.
-After graduating from Irevan Teachers’ Seminary, he worked as a teacher in Irevan, Barda, Shaki and Shusha.
-In the 1890s, being a teacher in real school in Shusha, H. Vazirov participated in organization of spectacles along with other teachers.
+Alongside his teaching career, Vazirov was actively engaged in cultural activities.
+In the 1890s, while teaching at the Shusha real school, he and his colleagues organized theatrical performances.
 In 1895, they staged “Marrying – not slaking the thirst” play by H.Vazirov.
 In these years Vazirov translated Othello by Shakespeare into Azerbaijani.
 Vazirov acted as Othello in a spectacle staged in Shusha, in 1904.
 Hashimbey Vazirov was the author of such plays as School education, Don’t knock my door – or your door will be knocked, Marrying – not slaking the thirst.
-He wrote articles dedicated to enlightenment, science, socio-political issues.
-He worked as the editor of “Irshad” newspaper at different times, published “Teze hayat” newspaper, edited such newspapers as “Ittifag”, “Seda”, “Sadayi-hagg” and “Sadayi-Gafgaz”.
+He wrote articles dedicated to enlightenment, science, socio-political issues.In 1913, he authored the satirical one-act play The Wedding of Tramway Lady, which reflected on municipal affairs.